 My name is Erik Takuichi Wallace and I am a freelance audio engineer and musician based out of the PNW region of the US.
-I've been doing audio production in many different positions for the past 8 years and in that time have had the privilege to work with many excellent regional artists.
-In addition to freelance work, I also teach audio at WWU.
+I've been working with audio production in many different positions for the past 10 years and in that time have had the privilege to work with many excellent regional artists.

-I offer remote mixing, mastering, and editing as well as freelance recording engineering, instrument performance, album producing, mobile recording, and live sound.
-My primary DAW system is Pro Tools Ultimate and I can play drums, bass, and guitar to studio proficient levels.
-I'm willing to travel for work, but travel costs must be compensated for.
-I specialize in all sub-genres of rock and pop, from shoegaze and black metal to power pop and , but always love to work on projects outside of that like R&B, hip hop, soul, folk, and country.
+I offer remote mixing, mastering, and editing as well as recording engineering, instrument performance, album production, mobile recording, and live sound.
+My primary DAW system is Pro Tools, but I am fluent many others.
+I can play drums, bass, and guitar to studio proficient levels.
+I specialize in all sub-genres of rock and pop, from shoegaze and black metal to power pop and electronica, but always love to work on projects outside of that like R&B, hip hop, soul, folk, and country.
 If you can provide references for what you want your songs to sound like, chances are I can help you make that happen.
-I have experience recording in both the analog and digital realms and feel comfortable with a mouse and keyboard or a vintage tape machine.
+I have experience recording in both the analog and digital realms and feel just as comfortable with a mouse and keyboard or a vintage tape machine.
+Honesty, empathy, and a solid technical foundation are the pillars on which I’ve built my career and this has allowed me to bring out the best in my clients during each session.

 ReviewsEndorse Shibusa Sound